 - While the sweet potatoes are roasting, prepare the Tandoori Roasted Chickpeas.
 Stir together the ingredients for the Tandoori spice mix in a large bowl.
 Add the the drained chickpeas, along with the oil and salt, and toss well to coat the chickpeas evenly with the spice mix.

 - Transfer the chickpeas to a rimmed baking sheet (line with parchment paper for easy cleanup) and spread them out.
 Bake in the preheated oven for 20 minutes, or until crispy and golden brown and blistered in some spots.
 If you can, give the pan a shake and a toss halfway through cooking.1.
 NOTE: To time things efficiently, add the the chickpeas to the oven when there’s about 20 minutes left of cooking on the sweet potatoes (will vary based on the size of your sweet potatoes).

 - Assemble the sweet potatoes.
-Cut a slit in the top of each baked and scoop out of some the sweet potato flesh so the sweet potatoes act as cavities for the toppings.
-Stuff with the Tandoori Roasted Chickpeas, the scooped out sweet potato flesh, and any fresh veggies you’re using (tomatoes, onions, cucumber).
+Cut a slit in the top of each baked but don't cut all the way through so the potato stays together.
+Stuff with the Tandoori Roasted Chickpeas and any fresh veggies you’re using (tomatoes, onions, cucumber).
 Add a few spoons of the Vegan Raita, drizzle on the Cilantro Sauce, and serve with a wedge of lime or lemon.